 Read More: What is a Self-Directed IRA LLC?

-There are a number of options that are specific to Solo 401k plans that make the Solo 401k plan a far more attractive retirement option for a self-employed individual than a Traditional IRA for a self-employed individual.
+Several options are specific to Solo 401k plans that make the Solo 401k plan a far more attractive retirement option for a self-employed individual than a Self-Directed IRA for a self-employed individual.